garrandall/popular-music-data/tracks/groove-me-king-floyd.md

 Girl, I've been needing for days
 Yes, I'm good, good loving
 With plenty, plenty hugging
-Ooh, you cute little thang, you
+Oh you cute little thang, you
 Girl, between you and me, nah-nah
 We don't need no company
 No other man, no other girl
 Can enter into our world
 Not as long as you groove me, baby
-Ahh, come on
+Ah, come on
 Make me feel good inside
 Come on and groove me, baby
 Move me, baby
-Ahh, sock it to me, mama
+Ah, sock it to me, mama
 Uhh!
-Ahh, I like it like that, baby
+Ah, I like it like that, baby
 Uhh!
 Groove me, baby!
 Hey!
 Uhh!
 Groove me, darling!
 Come on, come on